mattdesl/bmfont-lato/README.md

 console.log(Lato.kernings)
 ```

-The `paths` and `images` array will have a length of 1.
+Since all glyphs have been packed into a single image, the `paths` and `images` array will have a length of 1.

-The image contains 4 fonts packed with [gdx-fontpack](https://github.com/mattdesl/gdx-fontpack), each of which can be required separately:
+The ndarray image contains 4 fonts packed with [gdx-fontpack](https://github.com/mattdesl/gdx-fontpack), each of which can be required separately:

 - `require('bmfont-lato/regular-32')`
 - `require('bmfont-lato/regular-64')`